A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Application of Trained Deep Neural Network

-In summary, the confusion matrices reflected the ambiguity concerning the line shapes produced by the triangle mechanisms.
-Nonetheless, the analysis showed that the trained DNN models have no problem recognizing and classifying pole-based enhancements.
-Considering this knowledge and the fact that both DNN models obtained high accuracies during the training, testing, and validation stages, we are confident in treating them as well-trained models fit for inference.
-It, therefore, demands that we apply the trained DNNs to perform an interpretation of the $P_\psi^N(4312)^+$ experimental data.
+In general, The DNN models perform well with classifying the pole-based enhancements, as observed in the yellow tiles in the confusion matrices.
+This is an ideal result since our goal is to discriminate kinematical effects from dynamic pole structures.
+The confusion matrices show that our DNN models are capable of correctly recognizing the dynamic pole structures and will not mislabel them as triangle enhancements.
+To summarize, the confusion matrices reflected the ambiguity concerning the line shapes produced by the triangle mechanisms.
+Despite this, the analysis showed that the trained DNN models have no problem recognizing and classifying pole-based enhancements.
+Considering this and the fact that all trained DNN models obtained high accuracies during the training, testing, and validation stages, we move forward in applying them to perform an interpretation of the $P_\psi^N(4312)^+$ experimental data.